polyverse-appsec/vs-boost/README.md

  * A: Make sure you have a valid Boost license key.
 You can get a free trial license key by contacting [Polyverse](https://polyverse.com/pages/boost-visual-studio) or purchase a license key directly from the [Polyverse Store](https://polyverse.com/pages/boost-buy-visual-studio).

  * Q: What languages are supported for code conversion?
- * A: Most modern programming languages are supported, including: Python, Ruby, Golang, Swift, Visual Basic, Java, C\#, C++, TypeScript, and JavaScript.
+ * A: Most modern programming languages are supported, including: Python, Rust, Ruby, Golang, Swift, Visual Basic, Java, C\#, C++, TypeScript, and JavaScript.

  * Q: I don't have a [GitHub.com](GitHub.com) account.
 Can I still use the Boost extension?
  * A: You must your email address registered with a valid [GitHub.com](GitHub.com) account.
 You do not need to store any source code on GitHub.com, but you do need to have a valid verified email so we can confirm your license key at runtime.